friction2d/friction2d.github.io/_drafts/friction-095.md

   * Includes licenses for bundled software and some additional docs
 * Updated build infrastructure/scripts
 * New universal binaries for Linux (vfxplatform CY2019+ compatible)
-* AppImage support (re-package of the universal Linux binaries)
+  1. Portable tarball
+  2. RPM package
+  3. AppImage
+* Render queue
+  * UI fixes
-* Queue: added play button
+  * Added play button
+  * Added clear button
+  * Added new button
+  * Instance state bugfix
+* Timeline
+  * Improved handle and ticks
-* Timeline: added new shortcut for "play from first frame" (SHIFT+SPACE)
+  * Added new shortcut for "play from first frame" (SHIFT+SPACE)
-* Render widget UI fixes
+  * Added prev/next keyframe buttons (for selected objects)
 * Force static library on Linux (no more libfrictioncore.so)
-* Render instance state bugfix
-* Queue: added clear button
 * Updated some icons
 * Added render button in toolbar
   * Will open queue and add a new job if none exists
-* Timeline: added prev/next keyframe buttons
-  * Only works on selected object(s)
 * Convert shaders if needed, fixes Intel GPU issues on Windows
 * Skia can now be built against system libraries on Linux
   * Add `-DUSE_SKIA_SYSTEM_LIBS=ON`